Juniper/junos-terraform/Samples/two_spine_two_leaf/README.md

-# VMX - Static VXLAN with IPSEC
+# VMX - Two Spine Two Leaf

-This is an example that demonstrates how to use JTAF on the Static VXLAN Sandbox available in JCL.
+This is an example that demonstrates how to use JTAF on a two spine two leaf VMX setup.
+Here are the details of this example:
+* Spine1: 10.56.16.246
+* Spine2: 10.56.12.9
+* Leaf1: 10.56.17.17
+* Leaf2: 10.56.16.194
+Credentials:
+* Username: regress
+* Password: MaRtInI

 # Setup
-* Create a JCL sandbox of the 'VMX - Static VXLAN with IPSEC' blueprint.
-Select 22.3 for the device version.
-* Install Go on the Helper VM by running the following commands:
+* Install Go on your machine by running the following commands.
+Commands may vary by machine.
 ```bash
     wget https://go.dev/dl/go1.23.0.linux-amd64.tar.gz
     sudo rm -rf /usr/local/go